atkalvin/milaapplication/README.md

 # MILA
 This repository is for my application at Mila.
 All the code will be based on a public dataset.

 ## Purpose of this code
-The goal is to make a small recommandation model, about movies.
+The goal is to make a small recommendation model, about movies.